okanbulut/eirm/README.md

 Note: The estimated parameters above represent 'difficulty'.
 ```

-It is also possible to visualize the parameters using an item-person map using `plot(mod)`, which returns the following plot:
+It is possible to visualize the parameters using an item-person map using `plot(mod)`, which returns the following plot.
+Note that this plot is a modified version of the `plotPImap` function from the `eRm` package ([Mair, Hatzinger, Maier, Rusch, & Debelak, 2020](https://cran.r-project.org/web/packages/eRm/index.html)).
+***

 ![](https://github.com/okanbulut/eirm/blob/master/item-person-map.png)

-It is possible to further edit the plot with additional features.
-For example:
+Aesthetic elements such as axis labels and plot title can be added to the plot.
+For example, the following code updates the x-axis label and the main plot title (see `?plot.eirm` for further details).

 ```R
 plot(mod, difficulty = TRUE, main = "Verbal Aggression Example", latdim = "Verbal Aggression")
 ```
 which will show the difficulty parameters (instead of easiness), change the main title above the plot, and change the x-axis -- the name for the latent trait being measured.

-**Note:** This plot is a modified version of the `plotPImap` function from the eRm package ([Mair, Hatzinger, Maier, Rusch, & Debelak, 2020](https://cran.r-project.org/web/packages/eRm/index.html)).
-***

 ### Example 2: EIRM for polytomous responses